centurianii/sqlite_utils/README.md

 else
    error_log("The file {$file} info in base 10: ".$tmp);
 ```
-5. Let's check in base 16 previous string of specific properties from SQLite:
+5. **String return**: Let's check in base 16 previous string of specific properties from SQLite:
 ```
 <?php
 $file = '/some/file.sq';